Idiopathic Aplastic Anemia

 Which specialist treats it?
 The hematologist is the one who evaluates the functioning of the bone marrow and the production of blood cells.
 If you notice significant tiredness, frequent infections, or easy bleeding, the prudent thing is to seek specialized evaluation.

-Specialties that treat idiopathic aplastic anemia
+Data on 39 doctors who treat idiopathic aplastic anemia

 Treatment by city